rickypinci/CPS-architecture/README.md

 - *figures11and13/results/* contains the simulation outputs used to plot Figures 11 and 13 in the paper.

 ## Prerequisites
-This is a list of other tools, libraries, and modules required to reproduce the results of our paper.
+This is a list of tools, libraries, and modules required to reproduce the results of our paper.
 - [Java Modelling Tools](http://jmt.sourceforge.net/Download.html) that provides the simulator (JSIMG) used to obtain these results.
 Scripts in this repository have been tested with the JAR version of JMT 1.1.0
 - Python 3
 - The following Python modules: